WinstonLumWeiLun/ID-Assignment-2/README.md

 - As a user, I would want to navigate around the website with ease.
 - As a user, I would like to know what are the ways to prevent Covid-19 from spreading.
 - As a user, I would like to have a quick comparison on the amount of confirmed cases of Covid-19 from a respective date and another respective date.
+- As a user, I would want to know whether the information that I have filled up from the contact form, is successfully send and recorded to the owner of the website.
 _____________

 ## Features